Crossworlds

 Chapter One

 Ellie ran in through the backdoor, chasing after Gabrielle, who dashed up the stairs to hide.
-Ellie turned the corner and nearly collided into Gabrielle’s mother.
+Turning the corner, Ellie nearly collided into Gabrielle’s mother.

 Amber laughed.
 “You two might want to take a break and have some lemonade.”